quay/clair/Documentation/reference/notifier.md

 # Notifier

-When ClairV4 is running in Notifier mode its is responsible for generating notifications when new vulnerabilities affecting an indexed manifest enter the system.
-The notifier will either send a notification to a message borker (AMPQ, STOMP) or fire a webhook at a configurable target.
+When Clair is running in Notifier mode, it is responsible for generating notifications when new vulnerabilities affecting a previously indexed manifest enters the system.
+The notifier will send notifications via the configured mechanisms.